crownstone/bluenet/docs/html/README.md

 This runs internally the `cldoc` command.

     cldoc generate $include_dirs $compiler_options $macro_defs -- --output $rel_path/docs/html --report $files --basedir=$rel_path --merge=$rel_path/docs/source"

+## Mistakes

+Do not use whitespace where you don't see it in the examples!
+The following is **correct**:

+    /* Get the struct stored in persistent memory at the position defined by the handle
+     * @handle the handle to the persistent memory where the struct is stored.
+    ..

+What is **incorrect** is:

+    /* Get the struct stored in persistent memory at the position defined by the handle

+     * @handle the handle to the persistent memory where the struct is stored.
+    ..

+First error is that the "brief" summary wraps around.
+This is not allowed.
+The second error is that there is a new line before the `@handle` argument.
+The arguments should follow directly.

 ## Commit